UpgradingUpgrading to 1.2

 • Much quicker to join rooms, particularly any after the first.

-• Unlock access to upcoming features, such as Comments (currently in private beta).
+• Unlock access to upcoming features, such as Comments.

 If you’re currently using Liveblocks private keys, no changes are strictly necessary, but we do highly recommend you upgrade your application’s back end.